Home Babies Documenting Maternal Deaths in Kenya: the Wanjiku Kumbukumbu project by Mummy Tales

 Because every maternal death counts, and every maternal death has a story, telling the stories of these women is important, I am embarking on a journey to capture the faces and stories behind these numbers.
 Where possible, I will tell you who these women were -what their personalities were like, what made them laugh, what they loved doing, the people who loved and cared for them, and the gaps they left behind.

-I will collect this information through published newspaper, television and radio reports, online media, healthcare staff, and through information voluntarily shared by their family members and friends, all of whom are still trying to make sense of the loss of a woman they loved.
-Where possible, I will include recollections of clinicians.
-Some of the accounts will be skeletal, others will be more fleshed out, depending on the information I will gather and receive.
+I will collect this information through existing documentation, reports, and media coverage about maternal deaths in Kenya (including published newspaper, television, radio and social media items/posts).
+I will also gather information voluntarily shared by their family members and friends, all of whom are still trying to make sense of the loss of a woman they loved.
+Where possible, I will include recollections of clinicians and community health workers.
+Some of the accounts will be skeletal, others will be more fleshed out -depending on the information I will gather and receive.

 This compilation will give a human face to the issues surrounding different shortcomings in the maternal health ecosystem in Kenya.
 Through these women’s stories, I hope that all of us –family members, community, medical professionals, researchers, women’s health advocates, policy makers and other leaders can broaden our understanding about why Kenyan mothers continue to die during pregnancy and childbirth.